Published: November, -0001

 This segment will focus on two elements of the Performance Standards which include: managing the internal audit function and the nature of work considered within the realm of internal auditing.
-Each of these components are critical to the effective execution of internal audit’s responsibilities.
+Each of these components is critical to the effective execution of internal audit responsibilities.

-Requirements for managing internal audit extend far beyond managing a specific project or individual audit.
+Requirements for managing internal audits extend far beyond managing a specific project or individual audit.
 It includes management of the entire audit process from development through to execution and reporting.
 It also includes:

-When examining the nature of work of internal audit, the Institute of Internal Auditors Standards outline three very critical areas that internal auditors should be engaged with.
+When examining the nature of work of internal audit, the Institute of Internal Auditors Standards outlines three very critical areas that internal auditors should be engaged with.

-Inherently, most individuals within management understand the requirements around internal audit’s evaluation of controls, but many struggle with how or if internal audit should be involved in risk management and governance activities.
+Inherently, most individuals within management understand the requirements around internal audit’s evaluation of controls, but many struggles with how or if an internal audit should be involved in risk management and governance activities.

-This course delves deeper into managing the internal audit activity and the challenges that may be faced along with properly identifying internal audit's nature of work.
-The participant will come away with an appreciation for the intent of the Standards and a recognition of alternatives to promoting the value oriented activities internal audit can provide to an organization.
+This course delves deeper into managing the internal audit activity and the challenges that may be faced along with properly identifying the internal audit's nature of work.
+The participant will come away with an appreciation for the intent of the Standards and recognition of alternatives to promoting the value-oriented activities internal audit can provide to an organization.